themodernpk/Amazon-Product-Advertising-API-Helper/README.md

 # Simple Amazon Product Advertising API Helper
-It was really stressful really get started with Amazon Product Advertising API.
+It was really stressful to get started with Amazon Product Advertising API.
 I figure out all the steps, hence thought to put it here, might help few other people.

 I will explain the entire step by step:
 ### Step 1